mdibl/Biocore_cloud/README.md

 Jenkins integrates very well across languages, platforms, and operating systems - Additionally Jenkins is widely documented and open-source software.

-Our Jenkins setting consists on A single master server (free tier)  with multiple worker nodes.
+Our Jenkins setting consists on A single master server with multiple worker nodes.
-Worker nodes are EC2 Spot Fleet
+Worker nodes are a hybrid of Amazon EC2 Spot Fleets and MDIBL servers

 ## Steps to setup MDIBL's Jenkins master with Spot fleet slaves